openmetalio/openmetal-docs/docs/openmetal-central/purchasing-an-openmetal-private-cloud.md

     ![OpenMetal Central Billing Information Form](images/purchase7.png)

-1. Add your billing information
+1. Add your billing information.

-1. Update your choice to purchase your cloud after the trial is over
+1. Update your choice to purchase your cloud after the trial is over.

 1. Please note that you cannot purchase your trial cloud after the trial cloud has expired.
 If you need to add time to your trial cloud to prevent this